common-voice/common-voice/docs/API/statistics.md

 # Statistics

-All statistics provide the increase in metrics over a 12 month period in monthly intervals.
+All statistics provide the increase in metrics for a given year in monthly intervals.

 ## How statistics are calculated